tbidne/shrun/documentation/configuration.md

 **Arg:** `--command-log-read-strategy (block | block-line-buffer)`

+**Description:** Strategy for reading command logs. `block-line-buffer` is allowed (and the default) as long as we do not have multiple commands with file logging.
+In that scenario, we use `block`.

-**Description:** The `block` strategy reads `N` (`--command-log-read-size`) bytes at a time, whereas `block-line-buffer` also reads `N` bytes at a time, but buffers newlines, for potentially nicer formatted file logs.
-By default, we only use `block-line-buffer` when there is exactly one command.
-Otherwise we use `block`.
-This option explicitly sets the strategy.
+  - block: Reads `N` (`--command-log-read-size`) bytes at a time.
+  - block-line-buffer: Also reads `N` bytes at a time, but buffers newlines, for potentially nicer formatted logs.

 > [!WARNING]
 >